primetime43/GAPS-2/README.md

 # GAPS 2

-**Find the movies and TV shows missing from your media library — and fill the gaps in one click.** (GAPS 2 is a rewrite of the original [GAPS](https://github.com/JasonHHouse/gaps) project.)
+**Find the movies and TV shows missing from your media library — and fill the gaps in one click.**

 GAPS 2 connects to your Plex, Jellyfin, or Emby server, looks at what you own, and tells you what's missing from each collection or franchise.
 Own *Alien (1979)*?
 It flags *Aliens (1986)* and *Alien³ (1992)*.
 Own *Yellowstone*?
 It surfaces *1883* and *1923*.
 Then it can hand those titles straight to Radarr or Sonarr to download.